Finding Your Nevada Inner Beast

 So the next time you’re fantasizing about running away for the weekend, hightail it to the deliciously remote Sheldon with the ‘Lopes, where you can let all of those inhibitions legitimately run free. #NVRoadTrip

 When trying to imagine exotic animals in Nevada, I wouldn’t bat an eye if the Sage Grouse immediately pops into your head.
-Because seriously, look at that dang picture!
-You can’t unsee something like that, it’s memorable and alluring, and if you’re anything like me you just want to know allllll the facts.
+Because seriously, look at that picture above!
+You can’t unsee something like that, it’s memorable, and if you’re anything like me you just want to know allllll the facts.
 As the largest grouse variety in North America, these extravagant birds are found in 15 of Nevada’s 17 counties and are probably most well known for their crazy-elaborate mating rituals… because that’s when you might actually see one that looks like the one pictured above.

 During this time, males form this circular strutting display, or forming a very complex Lek.
 This thing is usually like 30ish feet in diameter, and the alpha male posts up dead center, with the other males circling him in order of importance.
-[Side note: sure you’ve heard of alphas in other breeds...but a bird?
-This one was a first for me.]
 They strut around, puffing out two yellowish sacs on their neck that seem to inflate.
 Plus, they spread out their spiky tails into a fan formation and do their strut for several hours either in the early morning or evening during the spring.
-But get this - despite such a complicated and detailed mating ritual, only the alpha and maybe one other top dog in the roost will actually breed.
+But get this—despite such a complicated and detailed mating ritual, only the alpha and maybe one other top dog in the roost will actually breed.
 That means that allllll of the hens in the whole roost will only mate with one or two dominant males.
 Crazy right?

 And their very picky and particular habits don’t end with mating, either.
 The Sage Grouse was extremely threatened, more so than any other critter on this lineup, which is basically because of how persnickety they are.
 Between 1988 and 2012, the Sage Grouse population declined by 98%.
 Let that soak in: NINETY EIGHT PERCENT.
 Completely extinguished from 5 states altogether, the USFWS basically declared this a full on emergency in order to protect them.
 Their population plummeted mostly because of loss of habitat, but remember how alarmingly particular they are when it comes to?
 Yeah, the same goes with creating their habitats under a very specific sagebrush plant.
 They depend on the sage for nesting and it’s a main component of their diet, but they’ll only settle for a very particular type of sagebrush – mountain sagebrush to be exact.
 They can’t even digest certain types of seeds due to a non-existent muscle in their throats, and will even seek out very specific, hard-to-find plants right before laying their eggs.